wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-windows-classic-ps-sql-bi.md

 >[AZURE.NOTE] The first time you run SQL Server setup, more setup files may be downloaded and require a reboot of the virtual machine and a restart of SQL Server setup.
 
 >
 >If you need to repeatedly customize the image selected from the Azure Virtual Machine, consider creating your own SQL Server image.
 Analysis Services SysPrep functionality was enabled with SQL Server 2012 SP1 CU2.
-For more information, see [Considerations for Installing SQL Server Using SysPrep](https://msdn.microsoft.com/zh-cn/library/ee210754.aspx).
+For more information, see [Considerations for Installing SQL Server Using SysPrep](https://msdn.microsoft.com/zh-cn/library/ee210754.aspx) and [Sysprep Support for Server Roles](https://msdn.microsoft.com/windows/hardware/commercialize/manufacture/desktop/sysprep-support-for-server-roles).
 
 
 ><p>If you need to repeatedly customize the image selected from the Azure Virtual Machine, consider creating your own SQL Server image.
 Analysis Services SysPrep functionality was enabled with SQL Server 2012 SP1 CU2.
 For more information, see [Considerations for Installing SQL Server Using SysPrep](https://msdn.microsoft.com/zh-cn/library/ee210754.aspx).